DarkSector/darksector.github.io/_posts/2020-05-02-docker-notes-part-3.md

             - "4001:8081" # host:container
 ```

 [Apparently according to this post](https://github.com/docker/compose/issues/4926) dockerfile is relative to context.
-However, it doesn't seem like it.
-That's why using `$PWD` is required.
+If that were true this wouldn't have worked `$PWD/Dockerfile`

 One aspect of Docker is that it builds everything serially.
 However that can be sped up by using something called **BuildKit**

 BuildKit brings concurrency into the game and it's probably the best way to build containers.
 However, we need a bit of a hack to pass the actual BuildKit environment variable via the cli.
 That's how to pass it through to `docker-compose`